Develop innovative financing for agribusiness and renewable energies

 The Infrastructure Development Program in Africa is assessing a priority need for energy financing of $ 360 billion.
 The objective is the connection of 800 million additional people by 2040.
 Historically, Societe Generale supports the activity of players in the production and transmission of electricity.
 The Bank wishes to further its participation in this large company and support the connection of all households living near established networks.

 In areas that can not benefit from a connection to the national grid, there are off-grid solutions.
-The African market for individual solar kits will double by 2020 to more than $ 3 billion, for a target of 124 million households1.
 By 2040, 45% of the sub-Saharan population is expected to access electricity through mini-grids, or 750 million people2.
 Access to electricity is a key factor for the development of the targeted areas.
 This is a major issue for rural areas facing an exodus to the cities and a scarcity of their working population.
 Societe Generale is committed under 5 years to experiment with off-grid support solutions along 5 axes: finance producers, distributors of equipment directly or via a fund, facilitate the acquisition of equipment through microfinance offers and offer Pay as you go solutions with Yup.

 Together, Societe Generale and Schneider Electric have initiated exchanges to facilitate the access of people not connected to individual solar systems.
 It is in this context that several projects were opened with Amped Innovation, SHS and production equipment supplier, in which Schneider Electric has a stake, and Oolu, its distributor in Senegal.
 Dealer inventory financing, integration of Yup as Pay as you go solution or material credit financing to end customers thanks to Manko, are all open tracks.